Pete Visclosky: Tenure

-Visclosky is pro-union and anti-free trade.
-Reinstating the steel tariff, fighting against illegal actions known as "Steel Dumping", in which countries undercut American steel prices by subsidizing steel production, and/or producing steel through nationalized steel companies, which artificially manipulates the market price of steel produced in this manner, a violation of trade agreements, free markets, and certain international laws, and fighting to save American manufacturing jobs have long been priorities of Visclosky.
-He serves as Chair of the Congressional Steel Caucus when the Democrats have control of the House, and serves as Vice Chair when they don't.
-He is also a former Chair of the Energy and Water Development Subcommittee and the current Ranking Member.
+Visclosky had pro-union and anti free trade legislative record.
+He supported reinstating the steel tariff, fighting against illegal actions known as "Steel Dumping", in which countries undercut American steel prices by subsidizing steel production, and/or producing steel through nationalized steel companies, which artificially manipulates the market price of steel produced in this manner, a violation of trade agreements, free markets, and certain international laws, and fighting to save American manufacturing jobs have long been priorities of Visclosky.
+He often served as Chair of the Congressional Steel Caucus when the Democrats held control of the House, and serves as Vice Chair when they did not.
+He was also at one point Chair of the Energy and Water Development Subcommittee and the current Ranking Member.
 Congressman Visclosky also opposed actions that would have certain components of advanced U.S. Military weapons and hardware made in foreign countries, most notably in China, which caused the closing of U.S.-based manufacturing centers, such as "Magnequench" in Valparaiso, Indiana, which was covered heavily in the media, most notably in printed media from his district, namely "The Times" and "The Post Tribune", both servicing Northwest Indiana.
 In this particular case, the component was a sophisticated, high-tech magnet, made of rare earth metals, that is an integral part of U.S. smart-bombs and guided missile systems, including the "Joint Direct Attack Munition" or "JDAM".

-Visclosky is one of the 126 Democrats who voted against the Iraq War Resolution.
-He is also a supporter of high tech solutions as a way to revive the American blue collar work force, and as a way to decrease crime.
+Visclosky was one of the 126 Democrats who voted against the Iraq War Resolution.
+He was also a supporter of high tech solutions as a way to revive the American blue collar work force, and as a way to decrease crime.

 Visclocsky was a prime proponent of expanding Gary/Chicago International Airport's runway, and played a role in the securing of $58 million in federal funding to do so in 2006.